mozman/ezdxf/docs/source/tutorials/custom_data.rst

 to store simple strings and :class:`~ezdxf.entities.XRecord` to store complex data.

+Unlike XDATA, custom data attached by extension dictionary will not be transformed along with the DXF entity!

 This example shows how to manage the XDICT and to store simple strings as :class:`~ezdxf.entities.DictionaryVar` objects in the XDICT, to store more complex data go to the next section `XRecord`_.